Best Berries To Forage While Fishing

 Black and Red Currant

-Currants are always worth a quick stop, but in my experience, they look sweeter than they actually are.
-Birds seem to hit red currants quite hard, so they never really become fully ripe.
+In my experience, they look sweeter than they actually are.
+Birds seem to hit red currants quite hard, so they never become fully ripe when growing in the wild.

 Black currants are usually larger, and the birds seem to leave them alone for longer.
 They are the better tasting of the two.